 How Is IBS-D Treated?

 Getting relief from your IBS-D may take some detective work.
 You’ll probably need to try several strategies and use many different techniques at a time.
 Make sure your doctor is in the picture.
-She can work with you to find an effective plan.
+They can work with you to find an effective plan.

 Possible treatments include: